How to use AI Agent Skills (with Gemini CLI and Agent Skills for Firebase)

 Agent Skills are directories containing at minimum a SKILL.md file that provides instructions and knowledge to an AI agent.
 In this section, you will create a skill that teaches Gemini CLI about your favorite things.

-1. Create a directory to store your skill:
+2. Create a directory for your project skill:

 The cloudshell edit command will open the SKILL.md file in the editor above the terminal.